PlaidCloud/website/content/en/docs/reference/access-authn-authz/certificate-signing-requests.md

-The Certificates API enables automation of [X.509](https://www.itu.int/rec/T-REC-X.509) credential provisioning by providing a programmatic interface for clients of the Kubernetes API to request and obtain X.509 {{< glossary_tooltip term_id="certificate" text="certificates" >}} from a Certificate Authority (CA).
+The Certificates API enables automation of [X.509](https://www.itu.int/rec/T-REC-X.509) credential provisioning by providing a programmatic interface for clients of the PlaidCloud API to request and obtain X.509 {{< glossary_tooltip term_id="certificate" text="certificates" >}} from a Certificate Authority (CA).

 A CertificateSigningRequest (CSR) resource is used to request that a certificate be signed